MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 8. To change the order of questions in the survey, select a question, and then select the up or down arrow on the right side of each question to move it up or down.

 9. To hide a question from being displayed in the survey, move the **Visible** toggle to the off position.
-By default, this option is turned on.
+By default, this toggle is turned on.
 You can show the question to the responder based on a branching rule.
 More information: [Create a branching rule](create-branching-rule.md)

     > [!div class=mx-imgBorder]
     > ![Question visibility](media/visibility-option.png "Question visibility")